Roland Garros: Who's saying what - France 24

 Paris (AFP)

-Who's saying what at Roland Garros on Friday, two days from the start of the claycourt Grand Slam tournament delayed by four months due to the coronavirus pandemic:
+Who's saying what at Roland Garros on Saturday, the day before the start of the claycourt Grand Slam tournament delayed by four months due to the coronavirus pandemic:

-"I really believe that the organisation needs to take a look at that for the next couple of years, for the health of the players, too, because the ball is super heavy and becomes dangerous for the elbow and for the shoulders."

--- 12-time champion Rafael Nadal not happy with the new Wilson ball being used at the tournament.

-"Well, when it's cold, it's a little bit heavier and a little bit different.
-It's a big difference between Rome and here, that's for sure.
-15 degrees less.
-I feel the cold.
-I feel like struggling a little bit."
+"I could have guaranteed and pretty much bet my life that I would not have been playing at 39."

+-- Serena Williams, a three-time champion, celebrates her birthday.
+She is appearing at Roland Garros for the 18th time having made her tournament debut in 1998.

+-- Novak Djokovic promising to be on his best behaviour after his US Open disqualification.

+"I hate the cold.
+I'm from L.A. and I live in Florida.
+For half my life I've never seen snow.
+Cold weather and me do not mix.
+That's my Achilles heel.
+But I'm dealing with it."

--- 2018 champion and top seed Simona Halep on the chilly, damp conditions in the French capital.
+-- Serena Williams on the cold and windy conditions in the French capital.

-"You have a slower court, slower balls, heavier conditions over all.
-Rafa doesn't like that.
-He likes a sunny, dry day and a high bounce."

--- Martina Navratilova in the New York Times on how Rafael Nadal's bid for a 13th French Open title could be scuppered by the autumn weather in Paris.
+"I love that guy.
+He's a really good friend of mine.
+The guy is such a champion.
+Has such a champion's mindset."

+-- Williams on Lewis Hamilton, the Formula One world champion chasing Michael Schumacher's record of 91 Grand Prix wins in Sochi this weekend.

 © 2020 AFP